jmaquin0/DOCKER_WORKSHOP/README.md

 The installation on Linux has variations according to the distribution,  there is an [installation page](https://docs.docker.com/engine/install/) with instructions for the more pupular distributions.

+After the installations you should run some [configuration steps](https://docs.docker.com/engine/install/linux-postinstall/) to secure your docker execution

 ## Testing the installation

 A successfull docker installation can be tested in two ways: